Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ## typeof

+The `typeof` operator can help you to find the type of your variable.

-The `typeof` operator returns a string indicating the type of the unevaluated operand. `operand` is the string, variable, keyword, or object for which the type is to be returned.
+The `typeof` operator returns a string indicating the type of the unevaluated operand.

+`operand` is the string, variable, keyword, or object for which the type is to be returned.

 ---